yeaphm/S25-core-course-labs/app_csharp/CSHARP.md

 4. **Project Structure**:
    - Followed ASP.NET Core conventions (e.g., `Controllers/`, `Views/`).
    - Added `.gitignore` to exclude build artifacts (`bin/`, `obj/`).
+5. **Unit Testing**:
+   - Used `xUnit` for structured, reliable testing.
+   - Employed `Moq` to mock dependencies, ensuring controller logic is testable.
+   - Validated the `HomeController` Index method correctly returns Moscow time.
+   - **How to Run**:

+      ``` bash
+      dotnet test
+      ```

+      This will execute all unit tests and confirm the correct functionality of the application.

 ---